wagtail/wagtail/docs/topics/search/backends.md

 }
 ```

 Other than `BACKEND`, the keys are optional and default to the values shown.
-Any defined key in `OPTIONS` is passed directly to the Elasticsearch constructor as case-sensitive keyword argument (for example `'max_retries': 1`).
+Any defined key in `OPTIONS` is passed directly to the Elasticsearch constructor as a case-sensitive keyword argument (for example `'max_retries': 1`).

-A username and password may be optionally be supplied to the `URL` field to provide authentication credentials for the Elasticsearch service:
+A username and password may be optionally supplied to the `URL` field to provide authentication credentials for the Elasticsearch service:

 ```python
 WAGTAILSEARCH_BACKENDS = {